What I have learnt.

 I got given Eidi (Eid money!) from my dad, and from my nan.
 Always nice to receive Eidis when you are above the age of six!

 And… this Eid, we decided to make our theme ‘Disney’… princesses and Marvel superheroes!
 Admittedly, I was going to wear all-black, and then paint Post-Malone tattoos on my face with eyeliner, and call myself ‘Princess Posty’ (because sometimes I think I am hilarious and all).
 But I decided on being (hijabi) Aurora — before she wears the pink dress.
-She wears a grey dress with a whitish shirt, and then a black vest-top on top, with a black hairband on her head.
 The thing is, I had already purchased my Eid outfit a while ago (during a quick trip to the shops during my frees at work) and it so happened that I had picked a grey outfit.
 So I just had to find a princess or a superhero who wears grey.
 Aurora!

 Today, Mazhar was Thor.
 Moosa was Black Panther.
 Isa, Spider-Man.
 Saif, Deadpool [to my alarm.
 We kept asking him if he had watched Deadpool.
 He kept proudly saying, yes, he had.
 Turns out: apparently he tried watching it, but fifteen or so minutes into the movie, Moosa had seized the remote from him, thank God.]
 Dawud, Woody from ‘Toy Story’.
 Siyana, Jess. etc., etc.